 The Institute is supported by the College of Agriculture and Life Sciences and the College of Letters and Science at UW-Madison, and is housed in the Department of Genetics.
 Institute activities are overseen by the Evolution Coordinating Committee and five standing committees, described below.

 - Evolution Coordinating Committee: The ECC oversees all activities of the Crow Institute.
-This committee is currently co-chaired by the Crow Institute director, Nicole Perna, and the former director, David Baum.
+This committee is currently chaired by the Crow Institute director, Chris Hittinger.

 - Graduate Committee: The graduate committee is charged with examining graduate level courses and educational programs at UW.
-The committee is exploring the idea of a joint PhD program in evolutionary biology.
-The committee is currently chaired by Chris Hittinger.
+The committee is exploring the idea of a joint PhD program in evolutionary biology, and is currently chaired by Sean Schoville.

-- Darwin Day Committee: UW-Madison’s Darwin Day events are held every year close to Charles Darwin’s birthday (February 12).
+- Darwin Day Subcommittee: UW-Madison’s Darwin Day events are held every year close to Charles Darwin’s birthday (February 12).
 The day usually includes an evolution-themed movie night, at least one distinguished speaker, a teacher’s workshop, and a family-oriented collection of activities, displays and exploration stations.
-All Darwin Day planning and logistics are overseen by a committee which is currently chaired by Danny Minahan.
+All Darwin Day planning and logistics are overseen by a committee which is currently chaired by Jaime Cordova.

 - Evolution Seminar Series Committee: The Evolution Seminar Series (ESS) features speakers from different departments across campus, including Botany, Zoology, Genetics, Biochemistry, Philosophy, Plant Breeding, Horticulture, The Vet School, etc., all focused on evolution.
-Weekly seminars are on Thursdays at noon in Genetics/Biotech 1360.
+Weekly seminars are on Thursdays at noon.
 Talks are generally ~45 minutes long, followed by questions and discussion.
-ESS is run by a committee that is currently chaired by Megan Frayer.
+ESS is run by Jered Stratton, Tiago Ribeiro, and Lucas Nell.

 The Crow Institute’s bylaws are available in PDF format here.